 The cost to the student for affiliation in the state and national levels are being kept to a minimum.
-Dues include: state dues \$5.00 and national dues \$10.00 for a total of \$15.00.
+Dues include: state dues \$10.00 and national dues \$10.00 for a total of \$20.00, which is paid from the HOSA account.
 Opportunities are available to work with your daughter/son to either raise their dues money through fundraisers offered during the year or pay it on a monthly schedule.
 Dues money is used to pay for duplicating chapter materials, postage, and for other HOSA needs.